Knewton/Zoidberg/EXAMPLE.md

     Dad               	gives             	William           	4                 	feathers          	.
     context           	operator          	context           	constant          	unit              	punctuation

-    How many          	feathers          	does              	Dad               	give              	to                	the               	two               	boys              	?
+    How many          	feathers          	does              	Dad               	give              	to                	the               	2                 	boys              	?
     asking            	unit              	q_start           	context           	q_stop            	conjunction       	noise             	constant          	subordinate       	punctuation

     How many          	more              	feathers          	does              	Richard           	have              	than              	William           	?